Using the Irregular Verbsand

 Jasper should not have laid his new black sweater on the bed, for Josie, his beagle, found it the perfect place to nap.

-Squeeze, a seven-foot python, has lain all day in a corner of his aquarium, his inquisitive tongue the only movement indicating life.
+Squeeze, a seven-foot python, has lain all day in a corner of his aquarium, his inquisitive tongue the only indication of life.

-Lorenzo would have lain on the sofa all day if the cushions didn’t stink of dog.
+Lorenzo would have lain on the sofa all day if the cushions did not stink of dog.

-Every afternoon, Robin lays her keys on the counter, and then Buster, her cat, bats them onto the floor.
-[Robin puts her keys on the counter.]
+Every afternoon, Robin lays her keys on the counter, and then Buster, her cat, bats them to the floor.

 Zaw laid his head in his hands and sobbed.
-He had a 79.4 average in his English class, and the evil Mrs. Varner would not bump his grade to a B. [Zaw put his head in his hands.]
+He had a 79.4 average in his English class, and the evil Professor Varner would not bump his grade to a B.

-If Latorrance had not laid his essay on the cafeteria table, ketchup stains would not decorate four of the pages.
-[Latorrance put his essay on the table.]
+If Latorrance had not laid his essay on the cafeteria table, ketchup stains would not now decorate four of the pages.

 Here are more examples for lie: